2nd August 2017

 Read more about USA: What to consider when starting a business

-Corrigan Krause is a mid-size CPA firm located in Westlake, Ohio, specializing in servicing closely-held businesses since 1989.
+Corrigan Krause is a mid-size CPA firm with offices in Westlake, Solon and Medina, Ohio, specializing in servicing closely-held businesses since 1989.

 View firm profile